Management of attention deficit hyperactivity disorder: Parents and classroom

 Improving the surrounding home and school environment can improve the behavior of children with ADHD.
-Parents of children with ADHD often show similar deficits themselves, and thus may not be able to sufficiently help the child with his or her difficulties.
+Parents of children with ADHD often show similar deficits themselves, and thus may not be able to sufficiently help the child with their difficulties.
 Improving the parents' understanding of the child's behavior and teaching them strategies to improve functioning and communication and discourage unwanted behavior has measurable effect on the children with ADHD.
-The different educational interventions for the parents are jointly called Parent Management Training.
+The different educational interventions for the parents are jointly called parent management training.
 Techniques include operant conditioning: a consistent application of rewards for meeting goals and good behavior (positive reinforcement) and punishments such as time-outs or revocation of privileges for failing to meet goals or poor behavior.
-It is important to note that Parent Management Training is recommended as the first-line treatment for preschool-aged children (ages 4-6 years old) when available and appropriate.
+Parent management training is recommended as the first-line treatment for preschool-aged children (ages 4–6 years old) when available and appropriate.
 Classroom management is similar to parent management training; educators learn about ADHD and techniques to improve behavior applied to a classroom setting.
 Strategies utilized include increased structuring of classroom activities, daily feedback, and token economy.
-In order for Token Economy to benefit students with ADHD, all staff must be consistent in rewarding the same behaviors.
+In order for token economy to benefit students with ADHD, all staff must be consistent in rewarding the same behaviors.
 Additionally, establishing classroom routines will help to ensure that students with ADHD remain focused throughout the day.